tldr-pages/tldr/pages/common/kubectx.md

 # kubectx

-> Utility which is able to manage and switch between kubectl contexts.
+> Utility to manage and switch between `kubectl` contexts.

 - List the contexts: